pythonph/pycon-organizer-manual/documentation.md

 ## Responsibilities

+The Documentation committee is responsible for:

 - Finding a local videographer and photographer for PyCon
-- Responsible for social media exposure (facebook, twitter, etc).
+- social media exposure (facebook, twitter, etc).
-- Responsible for writing a report/blog post on PyCon, to be used for blogs and future references
+- writing a report/blog post on PyCon, to be used for blogs and future references
-- Responsible for updating website once the images and videos are available
+- updating website once the images and videos are available

 ## Preparation for PyCon
 - This team is responsible for finding a photographer to take pictures during the conference, and a videographer to record the conference talks.